Healthy Homes Assessment Rongotai

 Insulation Rongotai

-A well-insulated house can help control condensation and lessen the likelihood of mould and dampness and will also make more easy for the house to hold the heat.
+A properly insulated home can help control condensation and lower the chance of mould and dampness and also makes it easier to the household to retain the heat.

 Insulation requirements to meet the R-values required for your area

-The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3